mihaelsegulja/webshop-project/README.md

 A simple PHP-based demo website built using XAMPP, created for my high school final project.

 ## Note
-This project is old and unmaintained.
-Use at your own risk.
+This project is old and unmaintained and is only for showcase. **Use at your own risk.**